alberttheprince/rpemotes-reborn/README.md

 exports["rpemotes-reborn"]:toggleBinoculars()
 exports["rpemotes-reborn"]:toggleNewscam()
-exports["rpemotes-reborn"]:getWalkstyle() -- Gets walk style of player, used to detect certain walk. useful for applying effects while doing certain walks like tripping or other "funny" effects. exports["rpemotes-reborn"]:setWalkstyle() -- Lets you set a walk style, useful for scripts like retrieving a style before drinking and restoring it after sobering up.
+exports["rpemotes-reborn"]:getWalkstyle() -- Gets walk style of player, used to detect certain walk. useful for applying effects while doing certain walks like tripping or other "funny" effects. exports["rpemotes-reborn"]:setWalkstyle(name, force) -- name = "move_m@alien" or any other, force = optional bool.
+Lets you set or force a walk style, useful for scripts like retrieving a style before drinking and restoring it after sobering up.
 ```

 Having issues with players using emotes when/where they're not supposed to?
 Use the following where you need.
 This would be somewhere like if you want to disable emotes in jail or when someone is handcuffed/escorted: